 The high quality of care provided by our feeding clinic at Children’s Hospitals and Clinics of Minnesota is a function of a great team committed to the same goal of caring for your child and your family.
 We have breadth and depth, and it shows.
 Our team is made up of one of each of these dedicated professionals:

 - Certified pediatric nurse practitioner who serves as the team’s experienced clinical coordinator.
 This includes evaluating all medical concerns that could be affecting feeding, coordinating additional diagnostic testing if necessary, and making referrals to other specialists or resources for support.

 - Occupational therapist who addresses developmental, sensory, positioning and oral motor aversion concerns that impact feeding.

 - Speech-language pathologist with specialized training in oral-motor functioning, especially in safe swallowing, chewing, sucking and breathing.

 - Dietitian who guides the team on healthy nutrition and patterns of eating.

 - Child psychologist (if appropriate) who addresses behavioral concerns, anxiety with the introduction of new foods and parent concerns.

 Our feeding clinic team works closely with professionals from many other fields, including ear nose and throat specialists, developmental pediatricians, gastroenterologlists, radiologists, physical and occupational therapists in our developmental and rehabilitation services, endocrinologists, orthopedists, neurologists, geneticists and specialists in the plagiocephaly clinic.
 At Children’s, you’ll have access to a vast network of professionals whose sole focus is healing kids and making life easier for their families.

-If you’re visiting Children’s feeding clinic, keep an eye out for certified pediatric nurse practitioner Tanya Hillard, APRN CNP.
+If you’re visiting Children’s feeding clinic, keep an eye out for certified pediatric nurse practitioner Tanya Hilliard, APRN CNP.